Passaggio: Male voices

 The primo passaggio is the first register transition.
 In the male voice, Miller indicates that this passaggio occurs between the lower middle register, which is a mixture of predominantly chest voice and some head voice, and the upper middle register, which is a mixture of predominantly head voice and some chest voice.
-It is important to note that the primo passaggio is not agreed upon by all voice specialists.
+The primo passaggio is not agreed upon by all voice specialists.
 As James Stark notes in Bel Canto: A History of Vocal Pedagogy, "Richard Miller, who visited numerous Italian voice studios, describes male voices as having a primo passaggio and a secondo passaggio, with a zona di passaggio between them.
 However, he cites not published literature regarding this theory, and most written sources discuss only one passaggio in male voices... and two passaggi in females (one between chest and middle, and one between middle and head registers)."
 While the number of passaggi in men appears up for debate, most everyone seems to agree on the existence of at least one passaggio.
 The most often discussed passaggio in published works is what Miller calls the secondo passaggio, which lies between the upper middle voice and the head voice.
 Because of the discrepancy surrounding the primo passaggio, Miller's zona di passaggio is also up for debate.
 Miller describes the zona di passaggio as the area between the primo passaggio and the secondo passaggio, which he says is an area that needs to be negotiated carefully.

 Here are the passaggi for tenor voices, as proposed by Miller: